Albert Stolow

 Albert Stolow (born 1959) is a Canadian physicist.
 He is the Canada Research Chair in Molecular Photonics, full professor of chemistry & biomolecular sciences and of physics, and a member of the Ottawa Institute for Systems Biology at the University of Ottawa.
-He is the founder and an ongoing member of the Molecular Photonics Group at the National Research Council of Canada.
-He is adjunct professor of Chemistry and of Physics at Queen's University in Kingston, and a Graduate Faculty Scholar in the department of physics, University of Central Florida and a Fellow of the Max-Planck-uOttawa Centre for Extreme and Quantum Photonics.
+He is the founder of the Molecular Photonics Group at the National Research Council of Canada.
+He is adjunct professor of Chemistry and of Physics at Queen's University in Kingston and a Fellow of the Max-Planck-uOttawa Centre for Extreme and Quantum Photonics and the NRC-uOttawa Joint Centre for Extreme Photonics.

 Education

 Stolow studied Chemistry and Physics at Queen's University and then obtained his Ph.D. degree in chemical physics from the University of Toronto in 1988, studying under Nobel Laureate John C. Polanyi.
 Stolow was an NSERC post-doctoral fellow at the University of California, Berkeley from 1989 to 1992 where he worked with Nobel Laureate Yuan T. Lee.
 In fall 1992, Stolow joined the National Research Council in Ottawa where he established laboratories and research programs for the study of ultrafast molecular dynamics and quantum control.
 In 2014, he assumed the Canada Research Chair in Molecular Photonics at the University of Ottawa.